madumlao/pyenv-binstubs/README.md

     $ pip --version

 This plugin searches from the current directory up towards root for a directory containing a Pipfile.
-If such a directory is found, then the plugin checks for the desired command in the plugin's virtualenv (effectively running 'pipenv run').
+If such a directory is found, then the plugin checks for the desired command in directory's virtualenv (effectively running 'pipenv run'), then in its python version.

-To confirm that the bundler binstub is being used, run the command:
+To confirm that the pipenv binary is being used, run the command:

     $ pyenv which COMMAND

 To show which package pip will use, run the command:

-    $ bundle show PACKAGE
+    $ pip show PACKAGE

-You can disable the searching for binstubs by setting the environment variable DISABLE\_BINSTUBS to a non empty string:
+You can disable the searching for pipenv binaries by setting the environment variable DISABLE\_BINSTUBS to a non empty string:

     $ DISABLE_BINSTUBS=1 pyenv which command